lekkas/pobicos2Android/README.md

 for my thesis (March - September 2011 @Uth.gr), titled "Porting the POBICOS middleware to Android mobile phones".

-Currently, the only detailed description of the system is in Greek.

 Contents
 =========
 * <code>applications/</code> Android demo applications.